liuyehcf/BlogSource/_posts/Linux-IO.md

 }
 ```

-## 2.6 I/O Uring
+### 2.5.1 I/O Uring

-io_uring is a high-performance asynchronous I/O framework introduced in Linux kernel 5.1 to improve I/O efficiency and performance.
+`io_uring` is a high-performance asynchronous I/O framework introduced in Linux kernel 5.1 to improve I/O efficiency and performance.
 Developed by Jens Axboe, io_uring aims to provide a more efficient and flexible interface for asynchronous I/O operations by leveraging ring buffers for communication between user space and kernel space, minimizing the need for system calls, and reducing context switching.

 ```cpp
 #include <fcntl.h>